 - Set page path.
 Use it to filter your data for the specific page where you run the experiment, here /pricing

 - Set dimensions.
 Use it to break down your data according to some specific variable, i.e. time, browser, location.
 Here pick a time parameters, such as

 - Set sort.
 Use it to sort your data asc or desc

 - Set segment.
 Use it to filter your data for a specific segment of users, if any.

 You may want to highlight in red the week in which the experiment was launched, to ease the before/after comparison.
-Also, you can rename the table's columns by simply double-clicking on the column label and following the instructions in the popup.
+Also, you can rename the table's columns by directly editing its header.

 If you followed all the above points, you now have a summary table showing the /pricing page metrics for each week in the selected time frame.
 Of course, you can choose to further break down per country -, the goal being to understand how users react to the price change in different countries.
-All you need to do is to go back to your Google data cell and click on ... icon and then Edit function.
+All you need to do is to go back to your data table and click on the ... icon and then Edit Data Table.

 Add a line Chart from the Insert menu in the toolbar to help you visualize the trend.